douglasfragoso/recommender-pe/README.md

 The user evaluates the recommended POIs as **like** or **dislike**.
 These evaluations are stored in the database and can be analyzed using the metrics **Precision@k**, **Hit Rate@k**, **Item Coverage**, **Intra-List Similarity**, **Feature Coverage**, and **POI Frequency**.

+In this stage, 36 POIs from the Passaporte Pernambuco in Recife were used.
+Additionally, 30 fictional users were generated with their preferences and ratings using LLMs.
+This synthetic data aimed to simulate realistic tourist behaviors and proved suitable for the initial technical validation of the proposed algorithm.

+Each user received a personalized list of recommended POIs based on their profile and interactions, recorded in the database through binary like/dislike ratings.
+These records were used to calculate the evaluation metrics discussed earlier, as illustrated in Figure 3.
+With the simulated data, basic statistics were extracted, and trends in the algorithm's behavior were identified.
+The recommender system (RS) achieved an average precision of 79% in the relevance of recommended POIs, with a 95% Confidence Interval (CI) between 73% and 85%.
+Furthermore, 100% of users received at least one relevant POI.

+In terms of item coverage, 86% of the POIs were recommended at least once, and the average intra-list similarity among recommended items was 41%.
+Although the data used was simulated, the results were considered robust: the RS showed a good balance between engagement and diversity, avoiding excessive redundancy in suggested items while maintaining high recommendation accuracy.

+As shown in Figure 4, the system failed to recommend 13.88% of the POIs, with items 13, 15, 23, 24, and 33 appearing 0% of the time in the recommended lists.
+In contrast, some POIs stood out due to excessive popularity: items 8, 18, 20, 28, 32, and 36 were recommended between 27% and 37% of the time, reaching a popularity of 16.66%.

+The overexposure and underutilization of certain POIs may lead to recommendation saturation, harming the personalized experience of tourists as their preferences change.
+These distortions are possibly linked to uneven category coverage and algorithmic bias stemming from textual similarity.

+In summary, the LLM-generated synthetic data allowed us to observe the typical behavior of a content-based RS, highlighting its strengths and limitations: satisfactory performance in cold start scenarios but a tendency to repeat certain items in recommendations.
+This scenario underscored the need for strategies to expand item coverage and promote greater balance in recommendations.

 # UML CLASSES

 ## Classes